 Edge of Ruin are a metal band from the Berkshire / Buckinghamshire regions in the south-east of England preparing the follow-up album 2011’s EP: ‘Last Line of Defence’.
 Bassist Owen Padfield describes working on the project:

-The album is an extension of the band’s sound offering more songs to the listener than on the previous release.
+It is an extension of the band’s sound; offering more songs to the listener than on the previous release.

 Lyrical themes include: the fetishisation of economic growth, lucid dreaming, religious fanaticism and more broadly, man’s passive acceptance of the ‘powers that be’.

 Formed in 2011, when Chris ‘Ozzy’ Osborne (guitar) and Damean Berry (drummer) moved to Maidenhead, Berkshire after leaving college.
 The duo sought members for a thrash metal project with influences from Slayer, Testament, Exodus and Lazarus AD.
 After several incarnations, the line-up wrote and recorded their first EP ‘Last Line of Defence’ within two weeks with Matt Kempton (former Burn From Within) on vocals.
 Line-up changes followed and settled with Chris, Damean, Matt and Owen Padfield (bass) for extensive gigging across England in 2012 and adding Dave (second guitar) in May.